dirtyhenry/tech-articles/_posts/2010-08-07-same-site-for-desktop-and-mobile.md

 ## Media Queries

 But what if a screen size gets to this critical point where keeping the same aspect and proportion is not relevant anymore?
-Then, you should use {media queries}.
+Then, you should use _media queries_.

 Here again, this is a CSS technique that you can use to reorganize the layout of your webpage upon certain conditions.
 For instance, if the width of the browser is below a certain size, you can give up a column layout and switch to a single-column